Public display of affection: Same-sex

-Of course, there are negative attitudes towards same-sex or same-gender public displays of affection as well.
 In a Colorado high school, two yearbook staff resigned after they were informed that they could not print the relationship page because it had a photo of two females holding hands.
 A spokesman for the New York City Gay and Lesbian Anti-Violence Project declared in 2007 that "people are still verbally harassed and physically attacked daily for engaging in simple displays of affection in public.
 Everything changes the minute we kiss".